rasel-rz/opti-cli/README.md

 The CLI by default supports typescript and scss.
 If you want the dev enviroment to disable them, check out *Environment Variables* section.

+Additionaly you can run `npx optly dev bundle` to bundle the TS/SCSS without running a dev server.
+This is helpful for small debugging or obvious typos!

 ## Switching to a different variation
 Run
 ```